rtrussell/BBCSDL/README.md

 There are two somewhat divergent lines of development:

-1. To be able to use the Pico as a microcontroller programmed in BBC Basic.
+1. Console Version: To be able to use the Pico as a microcontroller programmed in BBC Basic.
     User interaction (if any) would be via a console interface over USB or serial.
     Includes program and data storage either in Pico flash and/or an attached SD card.
     This is in a fairly advanced state of development.

-2. To be able to use the Pico as a computer programmable in BBC Basic with input by an attached USB keyboard and display on an attached VGA monitor.
+2. GUI Version: To be able to use the Pico as a computer programmable in BBC Basic with input by an attached USB keyboard and display on an attached VGA monitor.
 This development is aimed at a Pico attached to a VGA demonstration board as per chapter 3 of